shamita123d/sql-Int-question/README.md

 # 2 What is Database?
 A database is an organized collection of data that can be easily accessed, managed, and updated.
 It stores information in a structured format using tables, and also includes schemas, queries, reports, views, and other objects to manage the data efficiently.

+# 3 What is SQL?
+Structured Query Language, also known as SQL, is a programming language designed for managing Relational Database Management Systems (RDBMSs).
+SQL is an International Organization for Standardization (ISO) standard.
+In RDBMS all the data is stored in tables with each table consisting of rows and columns.

+SQL is mainly used for:
+- Creating and modifying database structures (DDL — Data Definition Language),
+- Inserting, updating, deleting, and querying data (DML — Data Manipulation Language),
+- Controlling access and permissions (DCL — Data Control Language).

  Syntax :
 CREATE DATABASE DatabaseName;

+ USE DatabaseName;

 Example:
 CREATE DATABASE Student;

+USE Student;